thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/get-set-connector-rpc/opcua.md

 ]
 ```

-To get temperature telemetry current value, run the query:
+To get the current value of temperature telemetry, run the query:

 ```bash
 get ns=3;i=1001;